wangjinyang/rainbowkit_vue/.changeset/metal-turtles-fold.md

 "use-rainbowkit-vue": minor
 ---

-Fixed auth bugs and "messages" optional
+Fixed auth issue and set messages to optional